-AA - Machine Pitch is for boys and girls 8-9 who want to expand the fundamentals of hitting and fielding.
-In the division, players will hit off an electric pitching machine at speeds between 35 and 42 mph.
+AA - Coach Pitch is for boys and girls 8-9 who want to expand the fundamentals of hitting and fielding.
+In the division, players will hit off an a coach or designated pitcher.

-The primary goals of AA - Machine Pitch are to instruct children in the fundamentals of baseball and to allow them to experience the value of teamwork.
-Rosters may be composed of between 9-10 players.
+The primary goals of AA - Coach Pitch are to instruct children in the fundamentals of baseball and to allow them to experience the value of teamwork.
+Rosters may be composed of between 10-11 players.
 The diamond used is a 60-foot diamond and the pitching distance is 40 feet.

 Player requests are not accepted.
-Rosters will be selected at random.
+Rosters will be selected at random, with skill level evaluations.

 Time Limit: No inning can start after 75 minutes, hard stop after 90 minutes.

 Wins or losses will be tracked for the regular season, but will not be taken into account for tournament brackets

 A single coach may stand in the outfield with the players while team is on defense throughout the season.